 If the other driver was at fault for your crash, you could hear from his or her insurance company as soon as the day of the accident.
 The company may request that you give a statement about the accident.
 You may also receive a swift settlement offer.
 Insurance claims adjusters often know less about the crash than you do.
 They simply want you to settle for the least amount possible.
 Go over your other options with a lawyer before accepting rushed offers from an insurance company.

-After a car accident, you can take steps to protect your rights for the future, such as not admitting fault.
+After a car wreck, you can take steps to protect your rights for the future, such as not admitting fault.
 Take photographs of your accident and injuries.
 Gather information, such as the other driver’s name and insurance company.
 Seek medical attention for injuries right away.
 Report the accident to police and to your insurance company.
 Contact an attorney as soon as you’re able to discuss your case.

 If you’re considering a personal injury lawsuit, your first question might be how much you could potentially receive in compensation.
 While there is no secret formula for calculating this, an attorney can estimate what your case might be worth during a free consultation.
 It will depend on the cost of your medical care, ongoing treatments, and lost wages, as well as how much the accident has affected your personal life and emotional health.